pmndrs/zustand/docs/guides/auto-generating-selectors.md

 }))
 ```

-## Apply that function to your store:
+Apply that function to your store:

 ```typescript
 const useBearStore = createSelectors(useBearStoreBase)
 ```

-## Now the selectors are auto generated:
+Now the selectors are auto generated and you can access them directly:

 ```typescript
 // get the property